February 2026 #31 Parks News, Norfolk Island

 But the reef kept calling me back.
 This site grew out of my daily swims, and an increasing fascination with the fish and other little characters I’d come to recognise and look for each day.
 When I received an underwater camera for Christmas 2019, it changed everything.
 These pages are the direct result – a way to capture what I was seeing, and to start making sense of it.

-Alongside this website, I’m now working towards a body of research and storytelling that I hope will help inform how Norfolk Island’s reef is understood and managed.
-Because more than anything, I want it to endure – not just as a place I love to swim, but as a living reef that will still be here for my grandchildren to explore, properly, when they’re old enough to slip under the surface and meet its world for themselves.
+My goal is for this reef to endure.
+Not just as a place where I love to swim, but as a living reef that will still be here for my grandchildren to explore, properly, when they’re old enough to slip under the surface and meet its world for themselves.